 - A. Prune roots that are affected by temporary and permanent construction. - 1.
 Cut roots manually by digging a trench and cutting exposed roots with sharp pruning instruments; do not break, tear, chop, or slant the cuts.
-Do not use a backhoe or other equipment that rips, tears, or pulls roots. - Cut Ends: Coat cut ends of roots more than 1-inch in diameter with an approved root sealant. - 3.
+Do not use a backhoe or other equipment that rips, tears, or pulls roots. - 2.
+Cut Ends: Coat cut ends of roots more than 1-inch in diameter with an approved root sealant. - 3.
 Temporarily support and protect roots from damage until they are permanently redirected and covered with soil. - 4.
 Cover exposed roots with burlap and water regularly. - 5.
-Backfill as soon as possible. - 6.
-Root Pruning at Edge of Protection Zone: Prune roots 12-inches outside of the protection zone, by cleanly cutting all roots to the depth of the required excavation

-B. Root Pruning within Protection Zone: Clear and excavate by hand to the depth of the required excavation to minimize damage to root systems.
+Backfill as soon as possible according to requirements in Division 31 Section - B. Root Pruning at Edge of Protection Zone: Prune roots 12-inches outside of the protection zone, by cleanly cutting all roots to the depth of the required excavation.
+Apply root sealant - C. Root Pruning within Protection Zone: Clear and excavate by hand to the depth of the required excavation to minimize damage to root systems.
 Use narrow-tine spading forks, comb soil to expose roots, and cleanly cut roots as close to excavation as possible.
+Apply root sealant.